Peterson Engineering Corp. Sky Division

 Someone in Yahoo's LX200GPS user group differentiated between mirror shift and mirror flop.
 It's a fine distinction but an important one for us SCT users.
 Let's formally define this as follows: Mirror shift is mirror "wiggle" from side to side caused by focuser movement.
 Mirror flop is the same movement, only caused by gravitational effects on the mirror as the scope orientation changes.
 Both cause image shift, or a movement of the image from the center of the field of view out toward the edge.
 In the Meade LX200GPS, using the mirror lock prevents mirror flop.

-Due to the basic design of the Meade and Celestron SCTs where focus is achieved by moving the primary mirror,, there will always be some image shift during manual focusing.
+Due to the basic design of traditional Meade and Celestron SCTs there will always be some image shift during manual focusing.
 The question is, how much image shift is acceptable?
 I've heard of extreme cases where images moved completely out of the field of view in a 26mm Plossel eyepiece, or where it took more than 4 complete turns of the focus knob before the mirror finished shifting and started to focus.
 I'd certainly consider those scopes to be defective.